GustavePate/perfect_python_script/README.md

 - collections:  specifically namedtuples
 - tempfile:  always use this to create temporary files
-- csv:  always use this to read/write CSV files, don't try and roll your own methods, it'll end in tears
 - pillow: image juggling
 - decimal: you will need it, try this if you dare:  `print((0.1 + 0.1 + 0.1 - 0.3) == 0)`

+## data

+- csv:  always use this to read/write CSV files, don't try and roll your own methods, it'll end in tears
+- sqllite

 ## Documentation